lgiordani/postage/README.rst

 blocking nature of the pika adapter being used.
 Future plans include a replacement with a more powerful library.
 This implementation is a good starting point if you want to understand generator-based microthreads but do not expect more.
-You can this series of articles `here <http://lgiordani.github.io/blog/2013/03/25/python-generators-from-iterators-to-cooperative-multitasking/>`__ to begin digging in the matter.
+You can read this series of articles `here <http://lgiordani.github.io/blog/2013/03/25/python-generators-from-iterators-to-cooperative-multitasking/>`__ to begin digging in the matter.